7 Steps to manage supply chain disruptions and optimise your inventory

 Freight prices

-Freight companies are increasing their prices to cope with the increasing operational costs, port costs, and availability as demand escalates globally.
+Freight companies are increasing prices to cope with operational costs, port costs, and availability as demand escalates globally.
 High demand for imported goods and materials also leads to increased air and sea freight prices.
+Considering alternate freight management models may open new avenues of cost savings for your organisation.

 A shortage of raw materials